chengkaip168/chengkaip168/README.md

 # ChengKai Pan

 Sophomore at Vanderbilt University.
-Political Science and Computer Science, minor in National Security.
+B.S. in Political Science and Computer Science, minor in National Security.

 I look for student research and data/policy analysis work.
 I write code when the problem needs it.
 I write briefs when it does not.